FAQ & Newcomers Guide

 Where do we perform?

-What should we wear?
+What should I wear?

 Many of our patrons enjoy dressing up for concerts, while there are some that like to keep it casual.
-We want you to be comfortable at our performance, so your attire is your choice!
+We want you to be comfortable at our performance, so your attire is your choice.

 Which seats are good?

-All of our patrons have their own preferences!
+All of our patrons have their own preferences.
 Each seat in the auditorium offers its own benefits - center (not too close to the stage and musicians but not too far away), the front of the balcony (for a great view of the orchestra), and aisle seats (easy access).

 How much are tickets?